 How to grease the cake pan

 - After using the sticks of butter, place the buttered side of the wrapper flat on the glass cake pan and coat the pan with a light layer of the butter.

-If you prefer, you can also use baking spray to grease the pan.
+- If you prefer, you can also use baking spray to grease the pan.
 While I sometimes grease AND flour my baking dishes, it’s not necessary in this recipe.

-Or try my homemade cake release!
+- Or try my homemade cake release!
 Easy and always on hand at our house.

+- Freeze.
+I recommend, freezing the pumpkin snack bars before adding any powdered sugar.
+Cut into bars and place a sheet of wax paper between layers before freezing, so they don’t stick together.
 These bars will keep well in the freezer for about 2 months.
 After that, you can expect some changes to taste and texture.